docker/docs/config/daemon/index.md

     On Windows hosts, restart Docker.

-Instead of following this procedure, you can also stop the Docker daemon and restart it manually with the `-D` flag.
+Instead of following this procedure, you can also stop the Docker daemon and restart it manually with the debug flag `-D`.
 However, this may result in Docker restarting with a different environment than the one the hosts' startup scripts create, and this may make debugging more difficult.